xuanch81/xuanch81.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year Ph.D student at department of Electrical and Computer Engineering, George Mason University.
-I received my bachlar degree from Wuhan University of Technology and master degree fron Hongkong University of Science and Technology.
+I received my bachlar degree from Wuhan University of Technology and master degree from Hongkong University of Science and Technology.
 My research area is NextG Wireless Security and wireless networking.